kvnloughead/command-line-notes/docs/README.md

 ## Installation

-1. Clone the repo into a directory that's in your PATH.
+1. Clone the repo into a directory that's in your PATH.[^1]
 2. Open `~/.bashrc` and add the line `alias cln='python3 path/to/dir/main.py`.
 3. Restart bash, or source bashrc with `source ~/.bashrc`.